-Thrilled by Jane Austen’s novels, the Tedettes looked about for more books on the Regency.
+Thrilled by Jane Austen’s novels, the Tedettes Jane Austen Book Club looked about for more books on the Regency.
 Their house (like every house, surely) turned out to be a treasure trove of novels by Georgette Heyer.
 They also got their paws on Jane Aiken Hodges biography, The Private World of Georgette Heyer (Chivers 1984 edition).

 Georgette Heyer created her heroes very deliberately.
-In correspondence with her publishers she gleefully refers to them in a private shorthand by Type, explaining for instance that this particular character is the “The Heyer Mark I” or why for another she has chosen “The Heyer Mark II” and so on.
-She’d skilfully build up such a Type, and the readers ‘conceptions of such a man, and then two or three novels later, turn around the readers’ assumption by changing the decisions and actions of the Hero.
+In correspondence with her publishers she gleefully refers to them in a private shorthand by Type, explaining for instance that a particular character is the “The Heyer Mark I” and another is “The Heyer Mark II” and so on.
+She’d skilfully build up such a Type, and the readers’ conceptions of such a man, and then two or three novels later, turn around the readers’ assumption by changing the decisions and actions of the Hero.

 Mr Rochester: the prototype.

 Jane Aiken Hodge found unpublished articles by Heyer, one of which will fascinate her readers (see Ch.
 5 of the bio) as it concerns Mr Rochester, from Charlotte Bronte’s Jane Eyre.
 Heyer says:

 “It is a accepted fact that women form the bulk of the novel reading public and what woman with romantic leanings wants to read novels which have as their heroes the sort of men she meets every day of her mundane life.
 (Mr Rochester) is rude, overbearing, and often a bounder, but these blemishes, however repulsive they may be in real life, can be made in the hands of a skilled novelist extremely attractive to many women.”